SCH94/cheatsheets/vim/mod2-VimEssentials/ch-2.md

   -> 2d3w -> 2 times delete the 3w motion
   -> . -> repeats previous command -> press dd then press . to repeat
-  -> ! -> force the action like q!, toggle vim setting, execute external commands
+  -> ! -> force the action like q!, toggle vim setting, execute external commands -> dG -> deletes every line in the file.